ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 It is also worth noting that one reason why the issues discussed in this document have not been concern with regard to VPNs is that largely VPNs have not been a pervasive way to stream video.
 First, many VPNs have not had very good or consistent throughput compared to the direct open Internet and so provide a poor viewing experience.
 Second, many video platforms block or deny service to VPN connections due to the very common use of VPNs to bypass geofiltering restrictions.

-Whatever the reason, it is worthlooking at how VPNs differ from the Network Overlays being discussed herein.
+Whatever the reason, it is worth looking at how VPNs differ from the Network Overlays being discussed herein.

 ### VPNs typically: